 For example, to prove damages, it is enough to show that there is a greater than 50% likelihood that you actually suffered the damages you are claiming.
 If you can show the same likelihood for the presence of the other three elements, you are in a good position to win your claim.

 If your claim is minor (a fender-bender, for example), you might not need a lawyer.
 If you suffered an injury, however, don’t rush to dismiss the idea of hiring a lawyer.
 The symptoms of some injuries, such as whiplash or traumatic brain injury (TBI), might not show up immediately.
-Just about every personal injury lawyer offers free initial consultations as well.
+Just about every personal injury attorney in Queens offers free initial consultations as well.

 We also have a team of personal injury lawyers in Bronx that can help you.